On the planar free elastic flow with small oscillation of curvature: Decay of the derivative of curvature and barycentre

+The constant $\varepsilon_\omega$ in \eqref{eq:koscsmall} is set to be that of Corollary \ref{cor:ODE}.
+With exponential decay of $\Kosc$ for the rescaled flow now established, the argument from here to smooth convergence could be carried out `from scratch', an approach commonly taken in the literature.
 We opt instead to present another new integral estimate, which has two benefits.
-First, it shortens the overall proof, enabling us to apply \cite[Theorem 1.2]{MW25}.
+First, it shortens the overall convergence proof, enabling us to apply \cite[Theorem 1.2]{MW25}.
 Second, it may be of independent interest, showing that decay of the curvature in $L^2$ implies decay of the derivative of curvature in $L^2$; a (new) regularity property of the rescaled free elastic flow.